 Q: I realize now that I waste a lot of time and don't have good study habits.
 Is there some place I can go to learn better study habits?

 A: Academic Support and Retention oversees programs including Academic Resource Center (ARC) and Tutor Iowa.
-Upon request, the University Counseling Service offers study skills help to students and groups of students.
-Other offices and departments on campus offer assistance in specific areas.
 The Academic Advising Center has a great website with connections to many sources of academic support.

 Q: What do I do if I have, or I think I have a learning disability?